LooxOrg/rub-terms/PrivacyPolicy.md

 ### a.
 User Information
 When you use the Bot, we may collect the following types of information:
 - **User ID and Username:** This is necessary to identify and interact with you on Discord.
-- **Server Information:** Details about the server where the Bot is used, including server ID, server name, roles, channels, to insure a proper .
+- **Server Information:** Details about the server where the Bot is used, including server ID, server name, roles IDs, channels IDs.

 ### b.
 Usage Data
 We may collect information on how the Bot is accessed and used, including: